 National Environmental Biosecurity Response Agreement (NEBRA) was signed by the Commonwealth, state and territory governments in January 2012.
 It establishes the national arrangements for responding to significant pest and disease incursions where there are predominantly public benefits.

-An independent review of the implementation and effectiveness of the agreement in the five years since its commencement has been completed.
+In 2017 an independent review was undertaken of the implementation and effectiveness of the NEBRA agreement in the five years since its commencement has been completed.

-This review is not intended to be an audit of operational activities for responses managed under the NEBRA, but a review of the overall operation of the agreement.
+The review was not intended to be an audit of operational activities for responses managed under the NEBRA, but a review of the overall operation of the agreement.